-For parties with foreign holdings, reporting them, via the FBAR (Foreign Bank Account Reporting) process, is an essential part of the tax disclosure process.
-Having foreign accounts is fine, so long as you report their value annually to the United States government.
-Following proper procedures will keep you in the legal clear and sometimes more money in your control.
+For parties with foreign holdings, reporting them is an essential part of the tax disclosure process.
+Having foreign accounts is fine, so long as you report their value annually.

 It's exceptionally rare to be thrown in jail for not previously disclosing overseas assets.
 That said, it's possible.
 Bottom line: the IRS does not take kindly to evasion.
 Voluntary disclosure can seem scary and long, but it's a much better option than hiding the account.
 Choosing this option allows you to come clean, possibly save on taxes and fees, as well as avoid criminal prosecution.